69 Boyz

-69 Boyz is an American Miami bass and hip hop duo: Van "Thrill Da Playa" Bryant, from Jacksonville, Florida, and Barry "Fast" Wright, from Orlando, Florida, United States.
-The group was initiated by Thrill Da Playa with the assistance of producers C.C.
-Lemonhead and Jay Ski (of Chill Deal, Quad City DJs, and 95 South).
+69 Boyz is an American Miami bass and hip hop duo from Jacksonville, Florida, consisting of Thrill Da Playa (Van Bryant) and Fast Cash (Barry Wright), and are best known for their 1994 hit record "Tootsee Roll".
+The group was created by Bryant with the assistance of producers Nathaniel "C.C.
+Lemonhead" Orange and "Jay Ski" McGowan (of Quad City DJs and 95 South), and were produced by Bass Mechanics.

-History

-1992-1996: 199Quad and Sunset Park
+Career

-In 1992, Thrill da Playa and Fast Cash teamed up to form 69 Boyz.
-The group had success in the summer of 1994 with its first single, "Tootsee Roll", from their debut album, 199Quad.
-The song went platinum and reached number 8 on the Billboard Hot 100 and number 9 on the R&B chart.
-The second single, "Kitty Kitty", peaked at number 51 on the Billboard Hot 100.
-The band was nominated for three Soul Train Music Awards in 1995.
+In 1992, Thrill da Playa and Fast Cash teamed up to form 69 Boyz, which the group claimed was inspired by both members' birth year of 1969 and the sexual act of the same name.

+69 Boyz achieved its first and only major success in the summer of 1994 with the single "Tootsee Roll", off their first album 199Quad.
+The track topped the Billboard Hot Rap Singles chart, peaked at #8 on the Hot 100, and #9 on the Hot R&B/Hip-Hop Songs chart, and was certified platinum.
+The followup single, "Kitty Kitty", did not fare as well, reaching #51 on the Hot 100, #36 on Hot R&B/Hip-Hop Singles, and #6 on Hot Rap Singles.
+69 Boyz were nominated for three 1995 Soul Train Music Awards.
-In 1996, the duo recorded a song for the soundtrack of the film Sunset Park, called "Hoop N Yo Face".

-1997–1998: The Wait Is Over
+The 1995 single "Five O, Five O (Here They Come)" was recorded for the Bad Boys soundtrack.
+The following year, the track "Hoop N Yo Face" was featured on the Sunset Park soundtrack and peaked at #95 on the Billboard Hot 100.

-Their second album, The Wait Is Over, was released in July 1998 (which was written and recorded in 1997) and featured the single "Woof Woof", which was written for the feature film Dr. Dolittle.
+69 Boyz' second album, The Wait Is Over, was released in July 1998 and featured the single "Woof Woof" for the 1998 film Dr. Dolittle.
 The song reached number 31 on the Billboard Hot 100.